MISP/misp-modules/README.md

 * [TruSTAR Enrich](misp_modules/modules/expansion/trustar_enrich.py) - an expansion module to enrich MISP data with [TruSTAR](https://www.trustar.co/).
 * [urlhaus](misp_modules/modules/expansion/urlhaus.py) - Query urlhaus to get additional data about a domain, hash, hostname, ip or url.
 * [urlscan](misp_modules/modules/expansion/urlscan.py) - an expansion module to query [urlscan.io](https://urlscan.io).
+* [variotdbs](misp_modules/modules/expansion/variotdbs.py) - an expansion module to query the [VARIoT db](https://www.variotdbs.pl) API to get more information about a Vulnerability
 * [virustotal](misp_modules/modules/expansion/virustotal.py) - an expansion module to query the [VirusTotal](https://www.virustotal.com/gui/home) API with a high request rate limit required.
 (More details about the API: [here](https://developers.virustotal.com/reference))
 * [virustotal_public](misp_modules/modules/expansion/virustotal_public.py) - an expansion module to query the [VirusTotal](https://www.virustotal.com/gui/home) API with a public key and a low request rate limit.
 (More details about the API: [here](https://developers.virustotal.com/reference))
 * [VMray](misp_modules/modules/expansion/vmray_submit.py) - a module to submit a sample to VMray.